 Our business is currently conducted by our wholly-owned subsidiaries, Artisan, Food Innovations, Food New Media Group, Inc. ("FNM"), OFB, Gourmet Food Service Group, Inc. ("GFG"), Gourmet Foodservice Warehouse, Inc., Gourmeting, Inc.; The Fresh Diet, The Haley Group, Inc. ("Haley"), 4 The Gourmet, Inc. (d/b/a For The Gourmet, Inc.), ("Gourmet" and collectively with IVFH and its other subsidiaries, the "Company" or "IVFH").
 Since its incorporation, the Company, primarily through FII's relationship with US Food, Inc. ("US Foods" or "USF"), has been in the business of providing premium restaurants, within 24 - 72 hours, with the freshest origin-specific perishables, specialty food products, and healthcare products shipped directly from our network of vendors and from our warehouses.
 Our customers include restaurants, hotels, country clubs, national chain accounts, casinos, hospitals and catering houses.
-Gourmet has been in the business of providing consumers with gourmet food products shipped directly from our network of vendors and from our warehouses within 24 - 72 hours.
-GFG is focused on expanding the Company's program offerings to additional customers.
-In our business model, we receive orders from our customers and then work closely with our suppliers and our warehouse facilities to have the orders fulfilled.
+Gourmet has been in the business of providing consumers with gourmet food products shipped directly from our network of vendors and from our warehouses of providing consumers with gourmet food products shipped directly from our network of vendors and from our customers and then work closely with our suppliers and our warehouse facilities to have the orders fulfilled.
 In order to maintain freshness and quality, we carefully select our suppliers based upon, among other factors, their quality, uniqueness, reliability and access to overnight courier services.

 Artisan is a supplier of over 1,500 niche gourmet products to over 500 customers such as chefs and restaurants in the Greater Chicago area and also serves as a national fulfillment center for the Company's other subsidiaries.
 Haley is a dedicated foodservice consulting and advisory firm that works closely with companies to access private label and manufacturers' label food service opportunities with the intent of helping them launch and commercialize new products in the broadline foodservice industry and get products distributed via national broadline food distributors.
 Haley also provides consulting services and other solutions to its clients in the food industry.
-OFB is a dedicated foodservice consulting and advisory firm that works closely with companies to access private label and manufacturers' label food service opportunities with the intent of helping them launch and commercialize new products in the retail foodservice industry and provides emerging food brands distribution and shelf placement access in all of the major metro markets in the food retail industry.
+OFB is a dedicated foodservice consulting and advisory firm that works closely with companies to access private label and manufacturers' label food service opportunities with the intent of helping them launch and commercialize new products industry and provides emerging food brands distribution and shelf placement access in all of the major metro markets in the food retail industry.
 The Fresh Diet is the nationwide leader in freshly prepared health and wellness gourmet specialty meals, using the finest specialty, artisanal, direct from source ingredients, delivered daily, directly to consumers using The Fresh Diet® platform.
 The Fresh Diet's platform includes a company managed or owned preparation and logistics infrastructure, including a comprehensive company managed network of same day and next day last mile food delivery capabilities in 12 states, 44 metropolitan areas, and 573 cities and towns across the Unites States.